skwonbb/vTAP/README.md

 ## Verifying the deployed map

-Checkable on the published matrices alone — no data, no training history:
+Checkable on the published matrices:

 ```python
 import numpy as np